-We offer art-based, wellness-focused services to all members of our community support program (CSP), which specializes in serving adults living with serious and persistent mental illness.
-The program’s art studio is open to CSP members at specified times during the week, usually early and late afternoons, for two to three hours.We offer art-based, wellness-focused services to all members of our community support program (CSP), which specializes in serving adults living with serious and persistent mental illness.
+We offer art-based, wellness-focused services to all members of our Avivo Community Support Program-Minneapolis, which specializes in serving adults living with serious and persistent mental illness.
 The program’s art studio is open to CSP members at specified times during the week, usually early and late afternoons, for two to three hours.
+Our Open Studio hours are Mondays and Thursdays 12:30-4:15PM and Fridays 11AM-1PM.

 Personalized Career Support

 In addition to studio time, Avivo ArtWorks offers career support for artists.
 Staff members get to know you, your work, and assist with setting goals and/or develop your artistic voice.
 This includes writing an artist resume, statement, and artist’s bio.
 We also help with applying for grants and exhibitions and developing an online presence.

 Avivo ArtWorks supports dedicated artists who are committed to strengthening their professional artist skills and goals.
 They organize as Avivo ArtWorks Collective to create art in community and challenge stigmas related to mental illness.
 Collective members are actively engaged in the local arts community in addition to exhibiting their work.
 Collective members are established based on an application process.

 Learn more about The Collective, benefits, and upcoming exhibitions and events.

 Events and Exhibitions

 ArtWorks organizes projects and exhibitions that challenge stigma and raise mental health awareness.
 Past partners include Hennepin County Medical Center, Soo Visual Arts Center, Augsburg College, Solar Arts Building, Hennepin County Library – Minneapolis Central, and the Minneapolis Institute of Art.

 To Really See: Exploring the Medication-Taking Experience